Food labeling is broken. Kind Bar is on a not-so-nutty quest to fix it

 Kind bars contain relatively few ingredients, which is an advantage when it comes to food-label regulation—and one that the company has found other ways to harness—although Lubetzky takes care not to frame things like that.
 (He prefers to frame Kind’s mission as promoting truth throughout the grocery store.)
 Kind filed another citizen petition with the FDA last March to fix what Lubetzky sees as an additional problem with nutrient-content claims.
 The FDA’s current standard measures the quantity of a beneficial ingredient but not the overall quality of the product containing it.
 By this rationale, sugary drink makers can claim to be a great source of Vitamin B or C, and candy makers can say they are “fat-free” while still offering something inherently bad for you.

 Under Kind’s proposal, companies would only be able to make health claims if their products contain a meaningful amount of obviously nutritious ingredients like whole fruits, whole grains, or nuts to start with.
 There would be a clear cap on ingredients like added sugars and trans fats, both of which would have to be disclosed on the package.
-Kind itself would be affected, because three of its coconut-based bars would exceed the recommended trans fat content.
+Kind itself would be affected, because three of its coconut-based bars would exceed the recommended saturated fat content.
 But it’s unclear whether the FDA will respond.
 “At this time the FDA has focused on the term ‘healthy’ and how to define it.
 We may decide to look at other nutrient content claims in the future, but no decisions have been made to do so,” Arnold tells Fast Company.

 Any resolution on this matter may take years.
 In the meantime, Lubetzky is continuing his efforts—and broadening their scope.
 He’s now thinking about protein in general.
 In May, the nonprofit True Health Initiative, a research and advocacy group, announced the findings of a recent Kind-funded study that compared the health and environmental impact of cultivating protein sources like beef, chicken, soy, beans, and nuts.
 On a per-gram basis, raising beans requires a lot less land, energy, and resources than cattle while generating less waste and greenhouse gases.
 Beans are linked to lower cholesterol, blood pressure, and insulin levels.